openstax/rescue_from/README.md

   end
 end

-# Just override these methods in your own controller/listener if you wish
+# Just override these methods in your own controller if you wish
 ```

 ## HTTP Status Codes